 Updated February 19, 2021

 As kids get older, you can’t prevent everything, but this protective measure will help them even if they are away at college or you’re not nearby.
-Independent insurance agents from Freeway can compare quotes and insurance packages from a variety of leading providers, so you don’t have to spend hours looking on your own.
+Independent auto insurance agents from Freeway can compare quotes and insurance packages from a variety of leading providers, so you don’t have to spend hours looking on your own.
 In this guide, you’ll find out how to get the best type of car insurance for a teenage driver.

 As your child gets closer to driving age, there are many feelings at play.
 While teenagers are excited to gain more freedom and no longer ask for rides, parents have many questions about keeping their kids safe while they are behind the wheel.